luckyos-code/Privacy-Preserving-Smartwatch-Health-Data-Generation-Using-DP-GANs/README.md

-# Privacy-Preserving Smartwatch Health Data Generation For Stress Detection Using GANs
+# Generating Synthetic Health Sensor Data for Privacy-Preserving Wearable Stress Detection

 This repository contains the code and documentation for a research project on generating synthetic smartwatch health data while preserving the privacy of the original data owners.
 The project uses a combination of differential privacy and generative adversarial networks (DP-GANs) to create synthetic data that closely resembles the original data in terms of statistical properties and data distributions.